scality/metalk8s/docs/installation/setup.rst

 Each machine should have at least 2 CPU cores, 4 GB of RAM, and a root partition larger than 40 GB.

-For sizing recommendations depending on sample use cases, see the :doc:`Installation guide </installation-guide/sizing>`.

 Proxies
 -------
 For nodes operating behind a proxy, add the following lines to each cluster